rishikaa1/hackvita-3.0/README.md

 ## Description
-RoadCraft is a web-based application for detecting roads in aerial images using two deep learning models: U-Net and DeepLabV3+.
+RoadCraft is a web-based application for segmentation of roads from aerial images using two deep learning models: U-Net and DeepLabV3+.
 Built with FastAPI and a responsive Bootstrap front-end, it allows users to upload images, select a model (U-Net or DeepLabV3+) via a dropdown, and visualize road annotations in real-time.
 The project leverages the Massachusetts Roads Dataset and integrates advanced segmentation techniques for urban planning, mapping, and emergency response applications.

 ## Contents